jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-using-redfish-platform-management-service.rst

         command with the ``subcloud-install-values.yaml`` file containing the desired ``persistent_size`` value.

 #.
-At the System Controller, create a
+At the system controller, create a
     ``/home/sysadmin/subcloud-bootstrap-values.yaml`` overrides file for the
     subcloud.